 The Associate Director provides direct oversight over the student organization handbook, international travel policy, community standards associated with student organizations and manages the relationship and training of student organization advisors.

-This position may support a portfolio of student organizations as needed/assigned.
+This position supports a portfolio of student organizations.

 This position oversees the Sub Turri yearbook, supports the WZBC radio station, and advises the Board of Student Organizations through the Undergraduate Government of Boston College (UGBC) including management of the new student organization process.

 The Associate Director leads assessment initiatives associated with the student organization area and monitors and maintains budgetary controls and accountability for various programs.

 The Associate Director directly supervises two professional staff members and indirectly supervises additional staff and graduate assistants involved with student organizations.

 This position serves as liaison and advocate for students and student organizations with university departments that provide support for student programs, including but not limited to: Dining Services, BC Police Department, Campus Recreation, Event Management, Student Services, Media Technology Services, and more.

 This position is located in the Office of Student Involvement (OSI) which includes the following functions: student organization advisement; leadership development, student government and student programming.
 The Office also supports the BC Bands Program; advising major events including Senior Week, Super Fan Zones, Family Weekends and supporting campus wide programs including Welcome Week and Homecoming.

 Full-Time Equivalent Hiring Range: $74,750 to $93,450; salary commensurate with relevant experience

 Master's degree required in Higher Education or related field.